 Episode 123 – 192, December 14, 1966 – March 21, 1967

-Fortune seemingly smiled upon little David Collins when his mother Laura (Diana Millay) – missing for 10 tears – shows up in Collinsport, looking to reconnect with the spirit-stalking scamp.
+Fortune seemingly smiled upon little David Collins when his mother Laura (Diana Millay) – missing for 10 years – shows up in Collinsport, looking to reconnect with the spirit-stalking scamp.
 However, the circumstances behind her return seem more than a bit fishy, especially when Victoria finds a 200-year-old painting in a crypt belonging to one “Laura Murdock Stockbridge” bearing an uncanny resemblance to David’s resurfaced mama.
-Also, local artist Sam Evans is involuntarily compelled to craft a painting with Laura and David being engulfed in flames.
+Additionally, local artist Sam Evans (David Ford) becomes involuntarily compelled to craft a painting with Laura and David being engulfed in flames.

 Vampire Barnabas Collins: Unchained, bloodthirsty and extremely polite